Public and Regulatory

 Mathew Gullick accepts instructions in a wide range of public law matters.
 He was appointed to the Attorney-General's A Panel of Junior Counsel to the Crown in civil matters in September 2016, after eight years on the B and C Panels.

-In the immigration field, Mathew is regularly instructed to appear in the Court of Appeal, the Administrative Court and the Upper Tribunal on behalf of the Secretary of State, and has been involved in numerous unlawful detention claims and deportation appeals.
+In the immigration field, Mathew is regularly instructed to appear in the Court of Appeal, the Administrative Court and the Upper Tribunal, and has been involved in numerous unlawful detention claims and deportation appeals.
 He has extensive experience of Points-Based System cases, having been instructed on several major appeals relating to the Post-Study Work route and its closure in April 2012.
 He undertakes both claimant and defendant work.

 Indicative immigration law cases are: